JonathanPena17/PSS-Scheduling--Tool/README.md

 ## Installation

 To use this application, you need to have Python installed.
-Clone the repository to your local machine using the following command:  <i> python3 calendarUI.py </i>
+Clone the repository to your local machine using the following command:
+<i> git clone https://github.com/JonathanPena17/PSS-Scheduling-Tool.git  </i>

 ## Usage